TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-But this `version` doesn't has any critical `vulnerability` to exploit.
+But this `version` doesn't have any critical `vulnerability` to exploit.

 <br />